Table Of Contents

 - You would also be required to present your ideas to clients.

-- You have to understand the client’s brief thoroughly.
+- To be a copywriter, you have to understand the client’s brief thoroughly.

 - You have to ask questions and clear doubts to ensure that your copy is on the right track.